 How much does a CNA make in Minnesota?

 Like any job, CNA salary varies depending on where in the state you work, in which institution, and in which industry.
 CNAs working in scientific research will likely earn significantly more than those working in private companies and homes, for example.
 Those in urban areas are likely to earn more than rural areas, but of course, the cost of living will be higher as a result.
 On average, the hourly pay for a CNA is $16.21, or a yearly salary of $33,710.
-This is liable to rise as experience and education increase.
+This is likely to rise as experience and education increase.